Special Constable Service and Revenue Protection Department Policies

 Additionally, Special Constables will be required to activate their in-car camera during all interactions between a Special Constable and an Individual where that contact is for the purpose of an investigation with respect to a violation or breach of TTC By-law No. 1, Trespass To Property Act, Liquor License and Control Act, Mental Health Act, and Criminal Code of Canada.

-• In what circumstances are Officers required to not activate their body-worn camera and in-car camera?
+• In what circumstances will Officers not activate their body-worn camera and in-car camera?

-Officers are required to not activate their body-worn camera or in-car camera in the following circumstances:
+Officers will not activate their body-worn camera or in-car camera in the following circumstances:

 • Interactions that are not investigative or enforcement in nature.